phbrgnomo/docker-dev-enviroment-creator/README.md

 ./newproject.sh my_project python
 ```

-Build the project container with build.sh:
+4. Build the project container with build.sh:

 ```bash
 ./build.sh dockerfile python
 ```

+**NOTE**: Check for the need of a `.env` for each template to proper set the appropriate user permissions

 ## Customization
 - **Templates:** You can add custom templates in the **'templates'** folder.
 Each template should have **<template_name>**.Dockerfile and **<template_name>**.docker-compose.yml as their file names.